 - Medical history: your doctor will ask about your medical history, including any symptoms you have experienced and any medications you are taking.

-- Sleep diary: you may be asked to keep a sleep diary for a week or more, noting when you go to bed, when you wake up, and any symptoms you experience during the night.
+- Sleep diary: you may be asked to keep a sleep diary for a week or more, noting when you go to bed, wake up, and any symptoms you experience during the night.

 Treatment options for sleep apnea: